YunChiLeong/Battle-Bot-Arena-Server-Client-App/README.md

 ## Run an AI Bot to Play Against
 Running the bot client jar takes 2 parameters : hostname and port number.
-The port is always 3012, localhost if you are running on the same machine.
+The port is always 3012, localhost if you are running on the same machine
-                  java -jar strafe.jar localhost 3012
-connects a bot called Strafe to the server
 ![image](https://user-images.githubusercontent.com/47125700/170398778-ae513395-739f-4663-a00d-4c9f4d60918a.png)
-When a client is connected to the server succesfully, the server prints client PID: status
+This command connects a bot called Strafe to the server When a client is connected to the server succesfully, the server prints client PID: status

 ## Game Setup Stage